Frequently Asked Questions

 We encourage both parents to do as much skin to skin with baby as possible.
 We will assist with breastfeeding and ensure that baby is latching well.
 We will also assess your perineum and do any suturing that is necessary.
 We will monitor mom and baby for 4 – 6 hours after the birth to ensure that no complications take place.

-Once you and baby are cleared to go home, we will do follow up postnatal home visits within 3 to 5 days of the birth to ensure that everyone is doing well and to answer any questions.
-We generally do 2 postnatal visits after birth, but should you require more assistance, then we are happy to come as often as needed.
+Once you and baby are cleared to go home, we will do follow up postnatal clinic visits within 3 to 5 days of the birth to ensure that everyone is doing well and to answer any questions.
+We generally do 2 postnatal visits after birth, but should you require more assistance, then you can make an appointment.

 We do give the baby a routine Vitamin K (Konakion) injection at birth to prevent bleeding, but we do not give the baby the BCG vaccination.
 This is because the BCG vial can vaccinate 10 babies and once mixed can only be used for 6 hours then needs to be discarded.
 We feel that we will be wasting the vaccine, should we have to open a new vial at every birth to only vaccinate one baby.
 We do provide you with contact details for baby clinics in your area to take your baby to, that usually keep government stock.